jfecher/ante-website/content/docs/language.md

 '\t' // tab
 '\0' // null character

-'\xFFFF' // an arbitrary UTF-8 scalar value given by the
+'\xFFFF' // an arbitrary Unicode scalar value given by the
          // number 'FFFF' in hex
 ```